Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 \item For a homogeneous degree $0$ quadratic defining function $\rho_0$ of $\cL=\cL_+\cup\cL_-$ within $\Sigma$,

 where $\beta_1\in\CI(\Sigma)$, $\beta_1>0$ at $L_\pm$. \item The imaginary part of the subprincipal symbol is homogeneous, and equals

-where $\hat\beta\in\CI(L_\pm;\pi^*\End(E))$, $\pi\colon L_\pm\to M$ being the projection to the base; note that $\hat\beta$ is self-adjoint at every point. \end{enumerate} These conditions imply that $L_\pm$ is a sink, resp. source, for the bicharacteristic flow within $\Sb^*_Y M$, in the sense that nearby null-bicharacteristics tend to $L_\pm$ in the forward, resp. backward, direction; but at $L_\pm$ there is also an unstable, resp. stable, manifold, namely $\cL_\pm$.
+where $\wh\beta\in\CI(L_\pm;\pi^*\End(E))$, $\pi\colon L_\pm\to M$ being the projection to the base; note that $\wh\beta$ is self-adjoint at every point. \end{enumerate} These conditions imply that $L_\pm$ is a sink, resp.\ source, for the bicharacteristic flow within $\Sb^*_Y M$, in the sense that nearby null-bicharacteristics tend to $L_\pm$ in the forward, resp.\ backward, direction; but at $L_\pm$ there is also an unstable, resp.\ stable, manifold, namely $\cL_\pm$.
+In general applications, $L_+$ (and likewise $L_-$) will be the union of one or several connected components of the (generalized) radial set; on static de Sitter space, $L_+$ and $L_-$ will be the two halves of the conormal bundle of the cosmological horizon within future infinity; see Figure~\ref{FigOmega}.

-In the non-smooth setting, we will make the exact same assumptions on the `smooth part' of the operator; the guiding principle is that non-smooth operators with coefficients in $\Hb^{s,\alpha}$, $\alpha\geq 0$, $s>n/2+1$, have symbols and associated Hamilton vector fields that vanish at the boundary in view of the Riemann-Lebesgue lemma, thus would not affect the above conditions anyway, with the exception of condition~\itref{EnumRadCond4}, which however is only used close to, but away from $L_\pm$, and the positivity of $\mp\sfH_p\rho_0$ there is preserved when one adds small non-smooth terms in $\Hb^{s,\alpha}$ to $p$.
+In the non-smooth setting, we will make the exact same assumptions on the `smooth part' of the operator; the guiding principle is that non-smooth operators with coefficients in $\Hb^{s,\alpha}$, $\alpha>0$, $s>n/2+1$, have symbols and associated Hamilton vector fields that vanish at the boundary, thus would not affect the above conditions anyway, with the exception of condition~\itref{EnumRadCond4}, which however is only used close to, but away from $L_\pm$, and the positivity of $\mp\sfH_p\rho_0$ there is preserved when one adds small non-smooth terms in $\Hb^{s,\alpha}$ to $p$.
 In order to be able to give a concise expression for the threshold regularity (determining whether one can propagate into or out of the boundary), let us define for a function $b\in\CI(L_\pm,\pi^*\End(E))$ with values in self-adjoint endomorphisms of the fiber,

 We then have the following theorem: